patmcdonald/jupyter-exampleML/README.md

 # jupyter-exampleML
-recap of jupyter and git
+#### Recap of jupyter and git for GMIT course 52954 - Machine Learning and Statistics